November Rain: Background

 Slash states in his autobiography that the band recorded in 1986 an 18-minute version of "November Rain" at a session with guitarist Manny Charlton (of rock band Nazareth) the year prior to beginning sessions for Appetite for Destruction.

 According to a story Axl Rose reported during the 2006 leg of the Chinese Democracy Tour, no other band members wanted to participate in the production of this song (or the other notable ballad "Estranged").
 Slash and Duff McKagan were opposed to the band's drift to symphonic ballads, feeling their choice of more direct rock songs were being overlooked by Rose.
 Eventually, Rose persuaded the others during work at Can-Am Studios (where some of the album was recorded and mixed).
 Slash disputed Axl's claims of harsh musical differences in his autobiography released the next year.

 Slash reported that his guitar solo in the song's album version developed directly from an improvisation.

 Writing and composition

 "November Rain" is the third-longest song by Guns N' Roses, behind "Coma" (10:14) from the same album, and "Estranged" (9:24) from Use Your Illusion II.
-According to Slash, Axl wrote the song “about a time someone bent his fingers back like he was a little baby.”
 It was the longest song ever to reach the top 10 of the Billboard Hot 100 until November 2021, when surpassed by Taylor Swift's extended rerecording of "All Too Well".
-The song's composition was influenced by Elton John's 1973 opus “Funeral for a Friend/Love Lies Bleeding”.
+The song's composition was influenced by Elton John's 1973 opus "Funeral for a Friend/Love Lies Bleeding".

 Its distinct symphonic overtone owes to a sweeping string arrangement, orchestrated by Rose.
-"We call it 'the Layla song'," joked Slash, referencing a similarly-constructed rock song with a long, instrumental second part.
+"We call it 'the Layla song'," joked Slash, referencing a similarly constructed rock song with a long, instrumental second part.
+It was later preceded by the coda from "Layla" on the Not in This Lifetime...
+Tour.